a-hwang/building-facade-segmentation/README.md

 ## Model Architecture

-- Base: Mask R-CNN
+- **Default Model:** Mask R-CNN
+- **Backbone:** ResNet-50 (when using Mask R-CNN)
+- **Alternate Models:** You can choose any of the following:
+  - Faster R-CNN with ResNet-50
+  - Faster R-CNN with ResNet-50 (v2)
+  - Faster R-CNN with MobileNet V3 Large FPN
+  - Retinanet with ResNet-50 FPN
+  - FCOS with ResNet-50 FPN
-- Backbone: ResNet-50
+  - Keypoint R-CNN with ResNet-50 FPN

-- FPN: Feature Pyramid Network
-- Customized for facade element detection
+Your chosen model will be loaded using a command line argument, and its checkpoints will automatically save to a dedicated folder.

 ## Outputs

 The model generates:
-- Model checkpoints (`model_checkpoints/model_checkpoint_epoch_*.pth`)
+- Model checkpoints (`<model_name>_checkpoints/model_checkpoint_epoch_*.pth`)
 - Evaluation metrics (`output/evaluation_results.json`)
 - Bounding box visualizations (`output/*_with_boxes.jpg`)
 - Segmentation mask visualizations (`output/*_with_masks.jpg`)